Reflective Statement Examples (How to Write) – Word, PDF

 Reflective Statement Examples

-The examples attached should give you a better understanding of how your reflective statement draft should be.
-A few tweaks can be made to these samples to suit your assessment requirement using the above guide.
+The examples attached should give you a better understanding of what your draft should be.
+A few tweaks can be made to these samples to suit your assessment requirements using the above guide.

 Example 1: Imaginative recreation